AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back -> Script that changes the working directory to the previous one 11-lists -> list directory contents in hidden files and /boot 12-file_type -> Finds the type of the file named
+10-back -> Script that changes the working directory to the previous one 11-lists -> list directory contents in hidden files and /boot 12-file_type -> Finds the type of the file named 13-symbolic_link -> Creates a symbolic link in linux